00Markus0/Crypto-Answer/README.md

 #### Installation ####

-To test our system Crypto-Answer please follow **[these](./docs/Installation-instructions.md)** instructions.
+To install our system Crypto-Answer please follow **[these](./docs/Installation-instructions.md)** instructions.

 #### Instructions ####

 - Follow the [installation instructions](./docs/Installation-instructions.md) from before
-- Enable GPU runtime in your google colab notebook
+- Enable GPU runtime in your Google Colab notebook
 - Run all cells from top to bottom (**follow instructions at code cell 3 to mount to google drive** for fine-tuning)
 - Our [website](https://crypto-answer-il2.anvil.app/) can be used **only after all cells were executed**